bruno-braga/metronome/README.md

 ## Step 1

+Behaviours added towards the action state of the metronome's(is running or not)

+## Step 2

-Behaviours added towards turning the metronome ON and OFF
+Behaviours added towards turning the metronome's light ON and OFF

 ### Build Setup